dnalneh/iota-feedback/README.md

         ```

     - run "npm install" once at this folder
-    - from now on, you just have to run "npm run serve" when you want to develop
+    - run "npm run serve" for developing
+    - open http://localhost:8080, you should be redirected to auth0
+    - create a new account
+    - log in with created account
+    - create a new domain "localhost:8081"
+    - add a new project with a name of your choice
+    - the page "How to integrate your project" appears, click on one of the buttons and notice the **projectCode**, leave the website open

 3. **feedback-client-module:**
     - run "npm install" once at this folder
     - then run "npm run firstbuild" once, to build the initial code (feedback-testing-app needs that output to function)
     - from now on, you just have to run "npm run dev" when you want to develop

-4. **feedback-testing-app:**
+5. **feedback-testing-app:**
     - run "npm install" once at this folder
     - chrome is the default browser that has to be installed, but you can change the browser in the package.json file
     - if you adjust the .scss files, then you need to compile it to .css, for example with the Visual Studio Code extension "easy-sass"
-    - from now on, you just have to run "npm run dev" when you want to develop

-5. **feedback-server:**

-    5.1.
-Create a copy of the file "appsettings.Development.example.json" and rename that copy to "appsettings.Development.json"

-    5.2.
-In Visual Studio go to SQL Server Object explorer -> SQL-Server -> (localdb)... -> databases -> right click -> add database -> fill in the name "feedbackserver"

-    5.3.
-In Visual Studio open the Package-Manager-Console -> Run "Update-Database" to generate the database with its tables

-    5.4.
-Hit F5 -> check health via "localhost:3010/api/v1/healthcheck"

-    5.5.
-For authentication and authorization you'll need some settings of your auth0 account, please adjust the following part in your newly created appsettings.Development.json:

-    ```
-    "Auth0": {
-        "Domain": "???",  <-- your auth0 domain
-        "ApiIdentifier": "???"   <-- your auth0 api-identifier
-    }
-    ```

-    5.6.
-In order to send emails, you could use mailgun and insert your domain and api key in all occurrences of:
-    ```
-    Email.DefaultSender = new MailgunSender("", // Mailgun Domain
-                                            "" // Mailgun API Key
-    ```

-6. **Additional steps**
-    - open http://localhost:8080, you should be redirected to auth0
-    - create a new account
-    - log in with created account
-    - create a new domain "localhost:8081"
-    - add a new project
-    - at the following page "How to integrate your project", click on one of the buttons and copy the "projectCode"
-    - open the file feedback-testing-app -> public -> index.html -> scroll to end and replace the projectCode
+    - open the file public -> index.html -> scroll to end and replace the projectCode with the one mentioned above
     - do the same with index_div.html and index_queryparam.html
-    - start the feedback-testing app with "npm run dev" and open "localhost:8081" in browser
+    - run "npm run dev" for developing
-    - now you should be able to create new feedback at the webpage
+    - now you should be able to create new feedback at the webpage "localhost:8081"